Modern Slavery Act Statement 2019

 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
-Carpet and Flooring (Trading) Ltd is committed to acting ethically and with integrity and transparency in all business dealings.
+Carpet & Flooring is committed to acting ethically and with integrity and transparency in all business dealings.
 We are committed to improving our practices to combat slavery and human trafficking.

-Carpet & Flooring are one of the largest national distributors of floor covering products in the UK.
-We currently employ over 350 staff and operate over 11 nationwide branches, plus a National Distribution Centre in the Midlands.
+Carpet & Flooring is one of the largest national distributors of floor covering products in the UK.
+We currently employ over 350 staff and operate over 10 nationwide branches, plus a National Distribution Centre in the Midlands.
 Our National Distribution Centre has a 100,000-square foot capacity.

-Carpet and Flooring (Trading) Ltd supply to a wide range of market sectors, including:
+Carpet & Flooring supply to a wide range of market sectors, including:

 Our Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships, implementing and enforcing effective systems and controls and acting with due diligence in accordance with the Modern Slavery Act 2015.

-As part of Carpet and Flooring (Trading) Ltd commitment, we have the following internal policies to ensure that it is conducting business in an ethical and transparent manner:
+As part of Carpet & Flooring’s commitment, we have the following internal policies to ensure that it is conducting business in an ethical and transparent manner:

 As part of our initiative to identify and mitigate risk, we have in place systems to:

-- Risk assessment analysis of our supply chain
+• Risk assessment analysis of our supply chain and measuring their effectiveness

 There are several areas of the business that work together in our continuing compliance with the Modern Slavery Act 2015, these include: